dogaegeozden/kotlin_projects/README.md

 9) Copy it's address/path as text.
 Ex: D:\downloads\kotlin-compiler-1.5.30\kotlinc\bin
 10) On windows computer first press windows key + x and then windows key + y .
 In the settings window search for view advanced system settings.
 Click edit environment variables.
 11) Select the variable named "Path" in system variables, press edit and add the kompiler path.
 Note: There will be lot's of paths assigned to that variable don't delete all of them.
 First click select, second edit, third new, forth copy paste and finally, ok.
-12) Press ok one more time after you are sure that you added both path/address to collect variables.
+12) Press ok one more time after you are sure that you added both path/address to correct variables.

 ## Usage
 1) Compile the app.
 If it's not compiled.
 If it's compiled skip this step and read step 2.